LUMC/sentinel/src/sphinx/devs_tutorial_processors.rst

        possibility of failure in the type itself.
 Notice also that the code looks much cleaner, without any nested ``try-catch`` blocks.

-    2. Some of the function calls' return values are simply an underscore (``_``).
-This means we are not using whatever the functioon is returning.
+    2. Some of the function calls' return values are simply an underscore.
+This means we are not using whatever the function is returning.
 Instead we are only interested in its side-effect.
 Indeed, all the functions whose result we discard are database storage functions.

 And that's it!
 You now have fully-functioning runs processor.